unfriendly/shitty_timer/README.md

 - Then just passthrough the external timers value for every RDTSC call

-> (This is a simple overview and the code is alot more complex)
+> (This is a simple overview and the code is just a bit more complex)